 Clashes break out at Trump rally

-A demonstrator supporting President Trump (L) holds a shield as a group of men punch a counter demonstrator during a "People 4 Trump" rally in Berkeley, California.
-REUTERS/Stephen Lam

-Counter-demonstrators (L) and supporters (R) of President Trump fight for a U.S. flag during a "People 4 Trump" rally in Berkeley, California.
-REUTERS/Stephen Lam
+A pro-Trump rally participant is punched in the face by an anti-Trump protester as the two sides clash at a Pro-Trump rally in Huntington Beach, California.
+REUTERS/Patrick T. Fallon

+Pro-Trump rally participants mix with Anti-Trump protester as the two sides clash during a Pro-Trump rally in Huntington Beach, California.
+REUTERS/Patrick T. Fallon

-A demonstrator in support of President Trump scuffles with a counter-protester during a "People 4 Trump" rally in Berkeley, California.
-REUTERS/Stephen Lam
+Demonstrators send off white doves from the beach as they protest in support of U.S. President Donald Trump during a rally in Huntington Beach, California.
+REUTERS/Patrick Fallon

-A man (center L) punches a supporter of President Trump during a "People 4 Trump" rally in Berkeley, California.
-REUTERS/Stephen Lam

-A demonstrator falls to the ground as a fight breaks out during a "People 4 Trump" rally and counter-demonstrations in Berkeley, California.
-REUTERS/Stephen Lam

-A bloodied supporter of President Trump is seen after a "People 4 Trump" rally and counter-protest turned violent in Berkeley, California.
-REUTERS/Stephen Lam
+Pro-Trump rally participants yell at an Anti-Trump protester as the two sides clash during the Southern California Make America Great Again march in support of President Trump, the military and first responders at Bolsa Chica State Beach in...more

+Pro-Trump rally participants carry flags during the Southern California Make America Great Again march in support of President Trump, the military and first responders at Bolsa Chica State Beach in Huntington Beach, California.
+REUTERS/Patrick T....more

+Pro-Trump participant John Vander Loop reaches in to pull down a sign held by Anti-Trump protesters as the two sides clash during a Pro-Trump rally in Huntington Beach, California.
+REUTERS/Patrick T. Fallon

+Women carry signs with pro-Trump rally participants during the Southern California Make America Great Again march in support of President Trump, the military and first responders at Bolsa Chica State Beach in Huntington Beach, California....more

-A demonstrator in support of President Trump holds a stick during a "People 4 Trump" rally in Berkeley, California.
-REUTERS/Stephen Lam
+Demonstrators protest at the beach in support of U.S. President Donald Trump during a rally in Huntington Beach, California.
+REUTERS/Patrick T. Fallon

-A man is pulled away from a scuffle as scattered fights break out between supporters of President Trump and counter-protesters during a "People 4 Trump" rally in Berkeley, California.
-REUTERS/Stephen Lam

-A demonstrator in opposition of President Trump sets a hat on fire during a "People 4 Trump" rally in Berkeley, California.
-REUTERS/Stephen Lam
+Surfboards reading "Surfers 4 Trump" stand with U.S. flags before the Southern California Make America Great Again march in support of President Trump, the military and first responders at Bolsa Chica State Beach in Huntington Beach, California....more

+Police detain anti-Trump demonstrators during a pro Trump rally in support of U.S. President Donald Trump at Huntington Beach, California.
+REUTERS/Patrick T. Fallon

 Next Slideshows